PeakIndicators/Getting-Started-On-Azure-ML/Automated-ML.md

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/automatedml2.PNG)

 5. After loading and configuring the data, the next step is to set up the experiment on the  **Configure Run** section.
 This setup includes experiment design tasks such as, selecting the size of your compute environment and specifying what column you want to predict.

-Select the Create new radio button.

 Populate the Configure Run form as follows:

-Enter this experiment name: my-1st-automl-experiment
+* Enter this **experiment name** taking into account the rule: experiment name must be 1-256 characters, start with a letter or a number and can only contain letters, numbers, underscores and dashes.

-Select Column21 as the target column, what you want to predict.
-This column indicates whether the client subscribed to a term deposit or not.
+* Select the target column, which is what you want to predict.

+* Select the compute cluster created for this feature.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/automatedml3.PNG)

+Click **Next**.